gershwin-desktop/diskutil/README.md

 > `diskutil info <diskname> [--json | --xml]`

-WIll output the equivalent of FreeBSD's `geom disk list` but only for the specified disk.
+WIll output the equivalent of FreeBSD's `geom disk list` as well as some basic high level ZFS info if available, but only for the specified disk.
 Supports plain text, JSON and XML output formats

-### TODO

-- mount
+> `diskutil mount <diskname>`

+Will mount the disk to /Volumes

-- unmount
+> `diskutil unmount <diskname>`

+Will unmount the disk from /Volumes

 ### Dependencies